tigressine/lion/docs/README.rst

 ::
   sudo lion --token "your token"

 Next, you'll probably want to enable some (or all) of the cogs that Lion ships with by default, otherwise Lion won't have any skills!
-Enable all the cogs like this:
+Enable all of the cogs like this:
 ::
   sudo lion --cogs enable all